diskox/bigcommerce/README.md

 ## Custom gallery for product variations based on SKU

-Assumes you have list(as list can have defeault option selected upon page load) instead of swatch for SKU's (variants).
+Assumes you have list(as list can have default option selected upon page load) instead of swatch for SKU's (variants).
 In this example we are replicating look of swatch option through radio list.

 **set-radio.html**
 ```handlebars